Emma Rodrigues – The Yorkshire Rose Teaching Partnership Coordinator

-As The Yorkshire Rose Teaching Alliance Coordinator, over the last 9 years I have seen lots of changes in how initial teacher training has developed.
-Every year our Alliance grows to cope with the challenges of completing an unsalaried PGCE or following the salaried Qualified Teacher route in an evolving educational environment.
-In The Yorkshire Rose Teaching Alliance we customise our programme to work alongside our partnership providers of Leeds Beckett University, The University of Leeds, Manchester Metropolitan University and Bradford College to make our students the most outstanding teachers and leaders who can alter the lives of the students they teach.
+As The Yorkshire Rose Teaching Partnership Coordinator, over the last 9 years I have seen lots of changes in how initial teacher training has developed.
+Every year our Partnership grows to cope with the challenges of completing an unsalaried PGCE or following the salaried Qualified Teacher route in an evolving educational environment.
+In The Yorkshire Rose Teaching Partnership we customise our programme to work alongside our partnership providers of Leeds Beckett University, The University of Leeds, Manchester Metropolitan University and Bradford College to make our students the most outstanding teachers and leaders who can alter the lives of the students they teach.

 Julia Britton – School Direct Coordinator, ASPIRE Partnership, Morley